rosehemans/Niyam-IT-PPP-Anomaly-Detection/README.md

 * Box plot illustrates the distribution of current approval amounts by jobs reported, with anomalous loan applications (orange dots) mostly appearing as outliers, suggesting these loans have atypical approval amounts.

-* A bar chart at the bottom shows total approved loan amounts by industry, with different colors indicating non-anomalous (blue) and anomalous (orange) loans.
-The "UNKNOWN/NOT STATED" category has the largest total approved amount, with the "New Car Dealers" industry showing a higher relative rate of anomalies.

 ![Dashboard 2](https://github.com/rosehemans/Niyam-IT-PPP-Anomaly-Detection/blob/main/Graphs/Dash_2_F.png)